-It’s striking how today’s Scriptures ( disulfiram to buy uk Isaiah 5:1-7 and order clomid australia Luke 12:54-56), with their warnings of the coming judgment, resonate with today’s news … from stories of war (and the human struggle for peace)… to stories of climate change (and the planet’s struggle to adjust)… to our own very personal struggles to change ourselves before it’s too late.
+It’s striking how today’s Scriptures ( cheapest place to buy accutane Isaiah 5:1-7 and http://peterstarkauthor.com/wp-json Luke 12:54-56), with their warnings of the coming judgment, resonate with today’s news … from stories of war (and the human struggle for peace)… to stories of climate change (and the planet’s struggle to adjust)… to our own very personal struggles to change ourselves before it’s too late.

 Do you remember a recent shopping trip?
 What did the store look like?
 What caught your eye?
 I remember going shopping when I first moved back to the United States after three years abroad.
 (In1970, we moved from 3 years in the Middle East to the American Midwest – and moving from Beirut, Lebanon to Columbus, Ohio was the biggest culture shock of my life.)